 Rule #2 – Make sure everybody knows about it.

 Stop blaming your gym or anybody else for your lack of clientele.
-If you want to get more personal training clients the answer lies in marketing.
-And all you need to know about marketing is that the goal of whatever you do is making sure everybody knows how great you are.
-I’ll show you how..
+If you want to get more personal training clients, the answer lies in marketing.
+And all you need to know about marketing is that the goal of whatever you do is to make sure everybody knows how great you are.
+I’ll show you how…

 1. I had to stand out.

 2. I had to show my value before clients stepped in the door.

-You see I hated cold calling almost as much as I hated canvassing door to door and giving free demos in lululemon (although they gave lots of great free clothing).
-So I kept reading and tried out every piece of advice I could find to market my services.
-I wanted to focus on what I did best, train, and not on selling and giving free demos to uninitiated clients that haven’t decided whether or not they are ready.
+You see, I hated cold calling almost as much as I hated canvassing door-to-door and giving free demos in lululemon (although they gave lots of great free clothing).
+So I kept reading and trying out every piece of advice I could find to market my services.
+I wanted to focus on what I did best: train, not selling and giving free demos to uninitiated clients that haven’t decided whether or not they are ready.

-I figured out 4 never fail solutions that I want to share.
+I figured out four never-fail solutions that I want to share.
 Any one of these should get a few new personal training clients within a week or two’s time.

 4 Surefire Ways on How to Get Personal Training Clients

-All 4 of these points are based off of a couple main principles.
+All four of these points are based off of a couple main principles.

 The first is that personal training skill is arbitrary.
 Clients don’t know what good training is and isn’t.
-The perception of skill and expertness in fitness does more to sell your services than actual skill and expertness.
-(Of course you must be able to back it up.)
+The perception of skill and expertise in fitness does more to sell your services than actual skill and expertise.
+(Of course, you must be able to back it up.)

 The second is that people want to show off not only that they have a trainer but that they have “the best trainer.”
 Having or knowing the best of something is a source of pride and increases one’s social equity.
 Provide people with an opportunity to show off that they know the best (you) and they will market for you.